Generative Adversarial Networks for Weakly Supervised Generation and Evaluation of Brain Tumor Segmentations on MR Images: Datasets

-We evaluate our proposed weakly supervised on two brain MR imaging datasets.
-The first is the popular open source MICCAI Brain Tumor Segmentation (BraTS) 2020 dataset \citep{menze_multimodal_2015,bakas_advancing_2017,Bakas_Reyes_Jakab_Bauer_Rempfler_Crimi_Shinohara_Berger_Ha_Rozycki_2019,bakas_segmentation_2017,bakas_segmentation_2017-1} and the second is an internal pediatric low-grade glioma (pLGG) dataset.
-For training, we preprocess the images to spatial dimensions of $128 \times 128$ but to evaluate the performance of the trained models, we segment the whole 2D MR images.
+We evaluated our proposed weakly supervised on two brain MR imaging datasets.
+The first is the open source Multimodal Brain Tumor Segmentation (BraTS) Challenge 2020 dataset \cite{menze_multimodal_2015}--\cite{bakas_segmentation_2017-1} and the second is an internal dataset of pediatric low-grade neuroepithelial tumors (PLGNT).
+For the BraTS dataset, we preprocessed the images to spatial dimensions of $128 \times 128$ for training but to evaluate the performance of the trained models, we segmented the whole 2D MR images.
 To do so, we split the whole 2D MR images into patches with spatial dimensions of $128 \times 128$.
-Each patch is then passed to the classifier $C()$ and if the input patch is classified as non-cancerous, the patch is assigned an empty segmentation probability map.
-The segmentation model is then applied to each patch deemed to be cancerous by the classifier.
+The segmentation model is then applied to each patch.
 The segmentation probability maps for all patches are then reconstructed to a whole image segmentation probability map, with the probability maps being averaged at regions with overlapping patches, before being binarized by setting all values greater than $0.5$ to $1$ and all other values to $0$.